UNDP-Data/geohub/documentation/docs/visualization/legend.md

+---
+title: How to access the legend for each layer?
+---

 # How to access the legend for each layer?

 GeoHub offers the user the ability to interchange between legends based on the classification which best suit the data.